NVIDIA/cutlass/media/docs/cute/02_layout_operations.md

 It has an overload taking a rank-2 matrix layout and a thread layout, that displays a table with the mapping between threads and values.

-Some CuTe types might not have overloads for `print`, but there are other ways to print their contents.
-For example, copy atoms and mma atoms
-(see elsewhere in this tutorial) have a `print_all()` member function.

 ### Printing LaTeX output

 The `cute::print_latex` function works like `cute::print`,